ray-project/ray/doc/source/data/loading-data.rst

         catalog_kwargs={"name": "default", "type": "glue"},
     )

-Writes are currently not supported, but will be soon as PyIceberg upgrades to support partitioned writes, etc.
+Writes are currently not supported, but might be soon as PyIceberg upgrades to support partitioned writes, etc.

 Creating synthetic data
 =======================